 Today, MAAC provides life-changing services to over 35,000 individuals annually throughout San Diego County.
 Collaboration with community partners ensures MAAC remains on the forefront of the community’s ever-changing needs, while strong relationships with funders foster strategic planning around emerging trends.
-MAAC’s Pillars of Service — Career Pathways, Education, Health & Wellness and Housing — support our mission of maximizing self-sufficiency with families and individuals through high-quality programs and advocacy in our communities.
+MAAC’s Pathways of Service — Advocacy & Leadership Development, Economic Development, Education, Health & Well-being, and Housing — support our mission of maximizing self-sufficiency with families and individuals through high-quality programs and advocacy in our communities.

 More than just a place to live, MAAC communities provide hope for families to thrive and succeed.
 An innovative and holistic approach to developing affordable housing has attracted national recognition and awards.
 To date, MAAC has developed nearly 1,000 affordable housing units throughout San Diego County.

 In partnership with National Council of La Raza, MAAC AmeriCorps members are integrated throughout MAAC and partner programs across the county to support our efforts in literacy tutoring, youth leadership, asset building and self-sufficiency.